The Bechdel Test Fest

 - Three years ago, Sara left her home to become a professional dancer against the wishes of her mother.
 She returns to try and salvage her relationships with her family while still staying true to her self.

-2pm: ACTORS TOOL-KIT, audition workshop with Laura Durant.
+2pm: ACTORS TOOLBOX, The Business of Acting with casting director/actress Laura Durant.

 4pm: SHORT PLAYS